 It is fairly easy to feel anxious about your health when the messages around endometriosis tend to be so negative.
 Words like: “there is no cure”, “the endometriosis will spread out of control” and “it will affect your fertility” are all so scary and when we can’t actually see what is going on, it is inevitable that we would get anxious.
 The ironic thing is that worrying about your health and thinking these kinds of thoughts, just creates more stress and anxiety, which inevitably makes your endo healing journey harder.

-Get yourself a strategy or follow a plan – either by joining the Endo Wellness Technique program or join our free REACH© Kickstarter to get an outline on what to focus on.
 When you have a plan to follow and you have real evidence that it has helped others, your anxiety will ease and you will also feel more in control of your health and your endometriosis.

 5.Your body is depleted somewhere